AmitRockBear/Excali-Blog/src/content/posts/ssg-vs-spa-vs-ssr.md

 </html>
 ```

-Well that looks like a very empty HTML file, so what's the catch?
+Well, that looks like a very empty HTML file, so what's the catch?

-With this approach the content of the page is generated using Javascript, **which runs on the client**.
+With this approach, the content of the page is generated using Javascript, **which runs on the client**.

-#### Disadventages:
+#### Disadvantages:

 - JavaScript is one of the slowest assets that you can load per-byte, which means that our clients may see a blank page for an extended period, especially if their internet connection is slow.
 - Web crawlers, which are used by search engines to determine which sites to recommend, do not execute JavaScript on your site.
 As a result, they will see a blank page and, therefore, will not recommend your site.